Pan Am Flight 103: Crash site

 The fuselage of the aircraft was reconstructed by air accident investigators, revealing a 20 in hole consistent with an explosion in the forward cargo hold.
 Examination of the baggage containers revealed that the container nearest the hole had blackening, pitting, and severe damage, indicating a "high-energy event" had taken place inside it.
 A series of test explosions was carried out to confirm the precise location and quantity of explosive used.

-Fragments of a Samsonite suitcase believed to have contained the bomb were recovered, together with parts and pieces of circuit board identified as components of a Toshiba 'Bombeat' RT-SF16, radio cassette player, similar to that used to conceal a Semtex bomb seized by West German police from the Palestinian militant group PLO-GC two months earlier.
+Fragments of a Samsonite suitcase believed to have contained the bomb were recovered, together with parts and pieces of circuit board identified as components of a Toshiba 'Bombeat' RT-SF16 radio cassette player, similar to that used to conceal a Semtex bomb seized by West German police from the Palestinian militant group PFLP-GC two months earlier.
 Items of baby clothing, which were subsequently proven to have been made in Malta, were thought to have come from the same suitcase.

 Witnesses

 The clothes were traced to a Maltese merchant, Tony Gauci, who became a key prosecution witness, testifying that he sold the clothes to a man of Libyan appearance.
 Gauci was interviewed 23 times, giving contradictory evidence about who had bought the clothes, that person's age and appearance, and the date of purchase, but later identified Abdelbaset al-Megrahi.
 As Megrahi had only been in Malta on 7 December, that date was assumed to be the purchase date.
-This date is in doubt, as Gauci had testified that Malta's Christmas lights had not been on when the clothes had been purchased; the lights were later found to have been switched on on 6 December.
-Scottish police had also failed to inform the defence that another witness had testified seeing Libyan men making a similar purchase on a different day.
-An official report, providing information not made available to the defence during the original trial, stated that on 19 April 1999, four days before identifying al-Megrahi for the first time, Gauci had seen a picture of al-Megrahi in a magazine that connected him to the bombing, a fact that could have distorted his judgement.
+However, this date is in doubt, as Gauci had testified that Malta's Christmas lights had not been on when the clothes had been purchased; the lights were later found to have been switched on on 6 December.
+Scottish police had also failed to inform the defense that another witness had testified seeing Libyan men making a similar purchase on a different day.

+An official report, providing information not made available to the defense during the original trial, stated that on 19 April 1999, four days before identifying al-Megrahi for the first time, Gauci had seen a picture of al-Megrahi in a magazine that connected him to the bombing, a fact that could have distorted his judgement.
 Gauci was shown the same magazine during his testimony at al-Megrahi's trial and asked if he had identified the photograph in April 1999 as being the person who purchased the clothing; he was then asked if that person was in the court.
-Gauci then identified al-Megrahi for the court, stating, "He is the man on this side.
+Gauci then identified al-Megrahi for the court, stating "He is the man on this side.
 He resembles him a lot".